MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/wdac-wizard-parsing-event-logs.md

    > [!div class="mx-imgBorder"]
    > ![Parse the Advanced Hunting CSV WDAC event files](images/wdac-wizard-event-log-mde-ah-parsing.png)

-7. Select the Next button to view the audit and block events and create rules from.
+7. Select the Next button to view the audit and block events and create rules.
 8. [Generate rules from the events](#creating-policy-rules-from-the-events).

 ## Creating Policy Rules from the Events